Frequently Asked Questions

 Within the area to be seeded kill off any existing vegetation.
 You can achieve this by placing a piece of old carpet or black plastic etc on top of the area to stop light reaching the ground, after a few weeks the vegetation beneath should have died away leaving bare soil.
 Alternatively for larger areas spray off existing grass or weeds with Glyphosate (Roundup) weed-killer.
 Two weeks after spraying, cut the weeds as tight to the ground as possible and remove the cuttings.
 I only advise the use of Glyphosate as some other weed-killers do not break down on contact with the soil and so remain active to kill or weaken the future germinating seedlings.
 It is also the least harmful chemical weed-killer to use from a wildlife perspective.

-The best time for sowing the annuals is between September and May to have a good long flowering season during the summer.
+The best time for sowing the annuals is between September and the end of May or to the end of June if we have a long cold spring.
+This is to ensure you benefit from a good long flowering season during the summer.
 The later you sow them after this the later in the summer they will begin flowering.
 If you find that you are not able to sow the seeds as quickly as you had hoped, or have seed left over that cannot be used straight away, do not panic.
 As long as you ensure the seed is stored in a cool and dry place it will be viable for 12 months or more.

 You now have two options: